-\ Expected capital expenditures is a supplemental financial measure that represents our best estimate of the amount of cash outflows relating to additions to capital assets for the year based on our current outlook.
+^{} Expected capital expenditures is a supplemental financial measure that represents our best estimate of the amount of cash outflows relating to additions to capital assets for the year based on our current outlook.

-Q1 2025 Recap
+Q2 2025 Recap

-- Experienced resilient demand for NA OSB and improved SPF lumber demand, while demand challenges persisted for SYP lumber - NA OSB and SYP production and shipments impacted by weather-related disruptions in the U.S. South - Maintained strength in liquidity in the face of cyclical headwinds and continued to advance strategic capital - Declared \$0.32 per share quarterly dividend - Repurchased ~0.5 million shares under NCIB
+- Demand for NA OSB began to soften while demand challenges for SYP lumber products generally persisted - NA OSB and Lumber shipments seasonally stronger, bounced back from weather-related disruptions in the U.S. South in Q1 - Maintained strength in liquidity in the face of cyclical headwinds; renewed and extended \$1 billion credit facility and increased and extended \$300 million term loan - Declared \$0.32 per share quarterly dividend - Repurchased ~0.45 million shares under NCIB - Released 2024 Sustainability Report